Towards Reliable Evaluation of Adversarial Robustness for Spiking Neural Networks: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation Study on Gradient Approximation.} The surrogate gradient function in ASSG is structurally similar to that of Atan, with the key difference being that ASSG uses the upper bound of gradient vanishing degree, $A$, as a parameter.
-ASSG allows SNNs to adaptively adjust the surrogate gradient sharpness parameter $\alpha_{i,t}^l$ in adversarial attacks, whereas Atan uses a fixed sharpness parameter $\alpha$.
+\textbf{Ablation Study on Gradient Approximation.} ASSG uses $\omega$ as a parameter to adaptively compute the sharpness parameter $\alpha_{i, t}^l$ with a certain gradient-vanishing degree, based on the distribution of $\left|u_{i, t}^l\right|$ across spatial-temporal dimensions during adversarial attacks.
+To verify the effectiveness of this input-adaptive and spatial-temporally heterogeneous $\alpha_{i, t}^l$, we select five representative surrogate function forms—Atan, Gaussian (Gauss), Sigmoid (Sig), Rectangular (Rect), and Triangular (Tri)—and apply ASSG to perform adversarial attacks on AT-trained SNNs.

-\Cref{assg-abla} shows the ASR for attacks using Atan surrogate gradients with different values of $\alpha$ and ASSG with different $A$, with the target model trained using AT.
-When $\alpha$ is set as a fixed hyperparameter, a small $\alpha$ leads to inaccurate gradients, whereas an excessively large $\alpha$ causes gradient vanishing, resulting in a unimodal relationship between ASR and $\alpha$.
-In contrast, ASSG adaptively computes a spatial-temporally heterogeneous $\alpha_{i,t}^l$ for each sample, achieving higher ASR than the manually tuned optimal $\alpha$.
-This demonstrates that the input-dependent adaptive adjustment of surrogate gradient sharpness across spatial-temporal dimensions in ASSG plays a crucial role in accurately estimating input gradients.
+For comparison, we determine a non-adaptive fixed $\alpha$ for each surrogate gradient using ternary search. \cref{ASSG-abla} reports the attack results of SA-PGD.
+ASSG with different surrogate gradients achieves higher ASR than both the fixed-$\alpha$ baselines and the SOTA methods in \cref{tab1}.
+This demonstrates that the input-dependent, spatial-temporally adaptive adjustment of surrogate gradient sharpness in ASSG plays a crucial role in accurately estimating input gradients, and that ASSG generalizes well across surrogate gradients sharing a unified form.
+We also shows the ASR for attacks using Atan surrogate gradients with different values of fixed $\alpha$ and ASSG with different $A$ in Appendix \cref{S42}.

-\textbf{Ablation Study on Adversarial Attack.} We use ASSG with $A=0.87$ as the surrogate gradient and compare the ASR of multiple attack methods across different numbers of iterations.
+\textbf{Ablation Study on Adversarial Attack.} We use ASSG with Atan as the surrogate gradient and compare the ASR of multiple attack methods across different numbers of iterations.
 The update rule in SA-PGD is similar to Adam~\cite{kingma2014adam}—incorporating adaptive step sizes and momentum—but it additionally applies per-step $L_\infty$-norm clipping to the update (see \cref{18}).
-To isolate the effect of this clipping, we construct a baseline attack that uses Adam-style optimization for perturbation updates (see Supplementary Materials for details); we denote this variant Adam-PGD.
-In addition to Adam-PGD, we include the commonly used attacks MI-FGSM~\cite{dong2018boosting}, PGD, and APGD as baselines.
+To isolate the effect of this clipping, we construct a baseline attack that uses Adam-style optimization for perturbation updates (see Appendix \cref{S32} for details); we denote this variant Adam-PGD.
+Moreover, we include the commonly used attacks MI-FGSM~\cite{dong2018boosting}, PGD, and APGD as baselines.
 Each attack is evaluated with multiple iteration numbers to ensure a rigorous comparison of convergence behavior and final ASR.

 As shown in \cref{sapgd-abla}, the ASR continues to increase slightly for all attack methods even after 1000 iterations.
 This observation demonstrate the stability of the update dynamics described in \cref{13}–\cref{15}.
 Regardless of the optimization algorithm used, ASSG remains stable throughout the iterations and does not collapse into degraded gradient estimates as the attack iterations increase.
 PGD and MI-FGSM show notably weaker performance.
 Adam-PGD, benefiting from its adaptive step-size mechanism, converges faster and achieves higher ASR than APGD at low iteration counts; however, as iterations increase, its ASR drops below APGD.
 This is because Adam-PGD, lacking per-step $L_\infty$-norm clipping, may produce updates that deviate excessively from the constrained region, causing instability in later stages.
 In contrast, SA-PGD, which explicitly incorporates the $L_\infty$-norm constraint in \cref{18}, achieves the highest ASR across all iteration numbers, clearly demonstrating its superiority.